benwilcock/backstagecon-2023/README.md

 If you already loaded the Backchat software catalog YAML into your Backstage instance, you can also test the OpenAI API provided by this server via the API definition page in Backstage.
 Start by choosing the server `http://localhost:8080` from the list and execute a `GET` on the `/Models` endpoint.
 There's no need to authenticate.
 The server should return a list of the available models.

+> In theory this should work but I had issues (a browser call to the same address does work [http://localhost:8080/v1/models](http://localhost:8080/v1/models))

 ## Configuring Text Generation Web UI

 You need to begin by downloading a large language model in the "Models" tab in the [Text Generation WebUI GUI](http://localhost:7860).